Trust and safety: Content moderation

 Content moderation involves reviewing, classifying, and taking action on content (including user-generated content, advertisements, and company-generated content) that violates a platform's policies, such as explicit nudity, misinformation, graphic violence and any other non compliant materials.
 Platforms use a combination of automated systems and human reviewers to enforce content policies at scale before the content is live, proactive review after the content is live, and reactive review after the content is live.

 Child safety

 Child safety in Trust & Safety contexts typically refers to the prevention, detection, and reporting of online child sexual exploitation and abuse and represents a critical function in the field.
 Platforms deploy specialized detection systems to identify child sexual abuse material (CSAM), including hash-matching technologies that detect known CSAM images and machine learning classifiers designed to discover previously unknown material.
 Child safety also includes the detection and disruption of grooming and solicitation of minors by adults.

 Platform manipulation and coordinated behavior

 Platform manipulation includes detecting bot networks, spam operations, and coordinated inauthentic behavior designed to artificially amplify content or manipulate public discourse.
 Detecting coordinated campaigns, including sock puppet attacks, requires understanding evolving adversarial tactics and identifying patterns across multiple accounts.

+User safety and offline harm

+User safety and offline harm involves platform activity that indicates or is tied to potential physical injury or violence.
+Examples include explicit credible threats for a person to harm themselves or others, criminal operations such as terrorism or human trafficking, and reports of physical safety incidents for platforms like dating or delivery apps that facilitate in-person encounters.
+Trust and Safety teams use emergency escalation frameworks to evaluate potential threats, and coordinate with law enforcement or other relevant services when an imminent risk to life is identified.